Best Commercial Auto Insurance in 2026

 Michael Vereecke

-The best commercial auto insurance comes from Erie, Nationwide, and Liberty Mutual, with minimum coverage starting at $92 per month.
+The best commercial auto insurance comes from Erie, Nationwide, and Liberty Mutual, with rates starting at $60 per month based on coverage needs, vehicle use, and business risk.

 - Erie leads with the best commercial auto insurance claims service

-- Nationwide and Liberty Mutual have customizable plans
+- Nationwide and Liberty Mutual offer customizable commercial policies

 Top 10 Companies: Best Commercial Auto Insurance| Company | Rank | Claims Satisfaction | A.M.
 Best | Best for |